difio/common-nodejs-difio/README.md

-This is generic node.js a client side agent for monupco.com .
+This is a generic Node.js module used by monupco.com.

-Check the monupco-*-nodejs packages for usage, where * is the app vendor, e.g. dotCloud.
+If you want to install into your Node.js application see the monupco-<cloud_vendor>-nodejs packages for usage.